georgringer/news/Documentation/AdministratorManual/Templates/Start/Index.rst

 ViewHelpers
 ^^^^^^^^^^^

-Ever fluid viewhelper starts with  **<f:** . and you can always check out the code at typo3/sysext/fluid/Classes/ViewHelpers/.
-As an example the viewhelper <f:link.page can be found at typo3/sysext/fluid/Classes/ViewHelpers/Link/PageViewHelper.php.
+Every Fluid ViewHelper starts with  **<f:** . and you can always check out the code at typo3/sysext/fluid/Classes/ViewHelpers/.
+As an example the ViewHelper <f:link.page can be found at typo3/sysext/fluid/Classes/ViewHelpers/Link/PageViewHelper.php.

-Any other viewhelpers from other extensions can be used by using a namespace declaration like
+Any other ViewHelpers from other extensions can be used by using a namespace declaration like

 .. code-block:: html